Akselera Tech

 The Long-Tail Advantage: 2.5x Conversion Power

 Long-tail keywords — phrases of 3+ words with specific modifiers — consistently outperform short generic terms.
+This is where I see the biggest wins for smaller budgets.

 Short-Tail vs Long-Tail Performance